2019 Teacher Fellows

 Brittany Beck

 Brittany teaches Biology and Health at High School of Telecommunication Arts and Technology in Brooklyn, New York.
 She has been recognized for her teaching as a Math For America Master Teacher Fellow and by the NYC Department of Education as a top 100 finalist for the Big Apple Teaching Award.
-Last year in her field research experience, she ran hundreds of lizards on a specialized race track to test whether sprint speed declines with age in brown anoles living in the wild.
+For several years, Brittany's AP science students have studied how mealworms digest styrofoam (and the effects of this unusual feeding behavior on mealworm development and pupation)! |

 2017 Teacher Fellows